 Get the Most from Every Swing

 Titleist T400 is a well-engineered iron that gives a "forgiveness" play to maximize your performance.
-The Titleist T400 Iron lets you launch farther and reach the highest peak height.
+The Titleist T400 Iron lets you launch further and reach the highest arc in your ball flight.
 This club set was designed to help moderate swing speed golfers to score lower.
 Modern technology for the better play was applied to achieve max forgiveness possible while launching it farther and higher.

-Up to 100 grams of high-density tungsten weighting was added to the toe and hill of the 5, 6, 7 irons in order to relocate the center of gravity on the lower part.
-Hence launching higher and longer was at hand.
+Up to 100 grams of high-density tungsten weighting was added to the toe and heel of the 5, 6, 7 irons in order to relocate the center of gravity.
+Hence launching higher and longer was the result.

-The Titleist T400 has the greatest forgiveness among the Titleist irons for its hollow construction, which allows the weight to be shifted back and increase the MOI.
-As a result, shots are longer and higher, even not struck on the center of the face giving extreme forgiveness on launches.
+The Titleist T400 has the greatest forgiveness among the Titleist irons because of its hollow construction, which allows the weight to be shifted back and increase the MOI.
+As a result, shots are longer and higher, even if they are not stuck on the center of the face giving extreme forgiveness on launches.

 Raise Your Game

 Max impact technology on the Titleist T300 Irons can bring more great shots to your game by making it possible to render a maximum speed without compromising forgiveness among Titleist T300 mid-sized face.
 In cooperation with Titleist golf R&D, a special polymer core was developed to improve the sound and feel of the impacted club and also help tour players score lower.

 The Titleist T300 was designed primarily for maximum speed to get along with extreme forgiveness giving a longer range and straighter flight aimed to score better on every round.
 The reason behind this was the expertly balanced tungsten weighting in the toe and the increased MOI of longer blade length.
 This moves the CG to the most favorable spot for a good spin of the golf ball.